Ks89/angular-cli-skeleton/README.md

 # angular-cli-skeleton

-A simple ready to use skeleton project with angular-cli, Angular 5, Bootstrap 4 beta, ng-bootstrap, ngrx-store and so on.
+A simple ready to use skeleton project with angular-cli (optionally also angular-universal), Angular 5, Bootstrap 4 beta, ng-bootstrap, ngrx-store and so on.

-This project is still experimental and it will be my official skeleton project for Angular applications.
-I need more time to add all features.

-When this project will be ready, I'll deprecate my previous official skeleton called [angular-webpack-skeleton](https://github.com/Ks89/angular-webpack-skeleton).
+This project my previous older skeleton project called [angular-webpack-skeleton](https://github.com/Ks89/angular-webpack-skeleton).

-Watch this GitHub's project to see news and updates and add a star if you like it.
-I'll be really happy :)
+If you like it, please add a star.
+It will be really apprecieted.

 ## Features
 - Typescript >= 2.5